 Burdock is one of my favorite root tonics in the wise woman herbal medicine chest.

 Just as burdock's roots grow deep in the ground, her action is deeply nourishing in the body.

-Burdock is a powerful tonic for the liver, kidneys and spleen.
+Burdock root is a powerful tonic for the liver, kidneys and spleen.

 A favorite of macrobiotic cooking, burdock adds a mildly sweet, earthy flavor to stir fry, cooked vegetables, or in soups.

 The benefits of burdock root include deep nourishment for the liver, spleen, and kidneys.

 Remember to locate the roots of first-year growth rather than the second-year plants—otherwise, you’ll be in for a slimy mess.

 Burdock roots grow deep so use the trench method I offered in my short video clip.

 When you go out and dig those deep roots yourself, I always believe you get double the benefits of burdock root,